bmycheez/Att-BLSTM_codec/README.md

 # Results
 When we tested using data with 3 codecs, MPEG-2, H.263, and H.264, we made the network with accuracy 99.39%.
 When we tested using data with all 11 codecs, we made the network with accuracy 96.09%.
+96.09% is the accuracy of the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).

 # Contact
 If you have any question about the code or paper, feel free to ask me to <ksmh1652@gmail.com>.